ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Docker is the most revolutionary tech when it comes to containerization.
 Mainly because it’s fast and ensures that the app runs flawlessly…</blockquote>

 <h3>4.
-Django and Microservices Architecture: Deploying Microservices with Docker and Kubernetes [Part… - <a href="https://medium.com/@mathur.danduprolu/django-and-microservices-architecture-deploying-microservices-with-docker-and-kubernetes-part-aad1fb9710bc" target="_blank" rel="noopener noreferrer">link</a></h3>
+Docker Internals: OverlayFS - <a href="https://medium.com/heyjobs-tech/docker-internals-overlayfs-8aabad2c5b1f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mathur Danduprolu`**
+✍️ **posted by `HeyJobs Tech`**

-<blockquote>Welcome to Part 5 of the Django and Microservices Architecture series!
-In previous blogs, we covered foundational topics such as database…</blockquote>
+<blockquote>Over the past years Docker has become a go-to tool for containerization.
+If you’re reading this, I assume you’re already familiar with the…</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>